YOU As a Certified Project Manager

 Know How Network

 Cheetah’s Know How Network is a monthly column written by Michelle LaBrosse, the founder and Chief Cheetah of Cheetah Learning.
 Distributed to hundreds of newsletters and media outlets around the world, the Know How Network brings the promise, purpose, and passion of Project Management to people everywhere.
-Read the Know How Network Column Here »
+To read stories and advice from experts visit Cheetah Learning’s Program Management Blogs.

 Cheetah Learning is always keeping our ear to the ground looking for the next big thing in PM in order to develop innovative PM and accelerated learning techniques to help our students succeed.
 Keep up to date with our latest findings here: